Michiel Jansz. van Mierevelt

 Michiel jansz van mierevelt?

 Michiel Jansz. van Mierevelt was the official face-maker of the early the Netherlands.
-He ran a productive workshop and was the leading portraitist in the country before Rembrandt's generation.What art movement was Michiel Jansz. van Mierevelt part of?
+He ran a productive workshop and was the leading portraitist in the country before Rembrandt's generation.What is Michiel Jansz. van Mierevelt's most famous work?

 Sources